Geffreyvanderbos/plaintextjournal/_pages/About.md

 id: about
 permalink: /about
 ---

-## About the Music Tech Directory for Artists
+### About Geffrey's Music Tech Directory

-Welcome to the Music Tech Directory for Artists, your go-to open-source resource for navigating the world of music technology.
-Whether you're a musician, producer, or any other kind of artist, our aim is to provide you with a curated list of tools, software, and projects that can help you excel in your craft.
+Geffrey's Music Tech Directory is an open list of music technology designed to aid artists in production, distribution, and monetization.

-## Why This Directory?
+#### Why This Directory?
-The field of music technology is vast and ever-changing.
-New tools and platforms are constantly being developed, each with the potential to revolutionize the way artists create, distribute, and promote their work.
-However, it can be overwhelming to sift through the plethora of options available.
-This directory simplifies that process by offering a curated selection of resources that are beneficial to artists.

-## What You'll Find Here
-- Software Tools: From recording and editing to distribution platforms, discover the software that can streamline your workflow.
-- Educational Resources: Access tutorials, guides, and courses that demystify the technical aspects of music production and promotion.
+Navigating the ever-evolving landscape of music technology can be overwhelming.
+This directory simplifies your search by curating essential tools and resources that empower artists.
+#### What's Listed?

+- **Software Tools**: Streamline your workflow with top-notch recording and distribution platforms.
+- **Software Services (SaaS)**: Explore reliable Software-as-a-Service solutions for artists.
+- **Educational Resources**: Access easy-to-understand tutorials and guides.
-- Community Projects: Learn about initiatives and collaborations that are making waves in the music tech industry.
+- **Community Projects**: Discover initiatives shaping the music tech industry.
-- Hardware: Explore the gadgets and equipment that can elevate your artistry.
+- **Hardware**: Find gadgets that elevate your artistry.
-Open Source and Community-Driven
+#### Open Source and Community-Driven

-While the projects listed here may vary in their licensing, the directory itself is open source.
-We believe in the collective power of the community to contribute, refine, and expand this resource.
+The directory is open source, and I welcome community contributions.

-## How to Contribute
+#### Contribute
-Your input can make this directory even better.
-If you know of a project, tool, or resource that should be included, you can contribute by submitting a pull request to our GitHub repository.
-All submissions are reviewed to ensure they meet our guidelines for inclusion.
-Or, contact me directly on music-directory@geff.re.

-## Contact
-For questions, suggestions, or feedback, please contact me.
+Enhance this directory by submitting a pull request on [GitHub](https://github.com/Geffreyvanderbos/geffre) or contact me at [music-directory@geff.re](mailto:music-directory@geff.re).